meshun074/icode/README.md

 ##  Let's get ready for the bootcamp!
 Follow along with this tutorial to ensure your machine is configured and ready to go for the upcoming March 20th bootcamp!
 - [ ] Create GitHub account
+- If your GitHub email does not match the email you used to register, please respond back to the acceptance email with your GitHub account email.
 - [ ] Download necessary technology
 - [ ] Complete [Tutorial](#tutorial)